-You will need one host for the OpenNebula frontend.
+You will need one host for OpenNebula’s frontend.
 It could be a physical host in your rack, your own VM or even a VM running in the public cloud.
 Choose either the Centos/Redhat or Ubuntu/Debian family, just ensure it is a relatively fresh and updated system.

-For this demo, we decided to run the frontend on the small AWS EC2 instance, so let’s start in the AWS console.
+For this demo, we decided to run the frontend on the small AWS EC2 instance, so let’s start from the AWS console.
 For the operating system it could be

 Ubuntu Server 18.04 LTS,for the instance type we could choose the

 t2.micro or give it little more memory by choosing